Home > Getting a Long Stay Visa for Portugal: What to Do in 2026

 Again, depending on which visa you apply for, there will be additional documents that you need to supply, such as university enrollment forms, birth certificates, or work contracts.
 It depends on which applies to you.

-For a residency long stay visa for Portugal, the basic required documents are the same as the temporary visa, but excluding the return/onward ticket (see the list directly above).
+For a residency long stay visa for Portugal, the basic required documents are the same as the temporary visa, but excluding the return/onward ticket.

 Keep in mind, however, that these lists of requirements can change.
 Make sure you get all actionable information about visas from the Portugal Embassy's official site (or from one of their trusted partners, such as a visa processor).